Wondering what to do in Gold Coast? Here are 9 top tourist things to see and experiences to try…

 No trip to Australia (particularly the ones done around the eastern coast of the country) is complete without experiencing the rich coral life underwater at the Great Barrier Reef.
 From the Gold Coast, one can try a few different day trips to the island on its north and experience diving or snorkeling in the Great Barrier Reef.
 I did a day trip to Lady Elliot Island from the Gold Coast which included a total of 3-hour scenic flight to and from the island and a couple of snorkeling sessions in the Gret Barrier Reef.

-Home to a few different types of turtles and manta-rays the Ladt Elliot island is a must visit if you’re a swimmer.
+Home to a few different types of turtles and manta-rays the Ladt Elliot island is a must-visit if you’re a swimmer.

 Crazy & Fun Activities

 A fire truck ride, an adrenaline jetboating tour, a jetpack ride… if it sounds crazy and bizarre enough it can be done in the Gold Coast.
 If you’re a big group (say more than 10 people) a fire truck ride with some Bollywood music (as we had it) or a group jet boating tour can give you a memory of a lifetime.
-And yes, it can be done on the Gold Coast.

 Hot Air Ballooning